Be part of something innovative and cutting edge.

 Some of our ground-breaking work includes:

 The American Institutes for Research (AIR) is a leading professional services firm with a growing software engineering and product development team.
 We design and build things that are inspiring and make a real impact in the online testing industry.
+We are currently seeking Technical Writers to join our team in the Washington, DC office.

 - advanced computer-adaptive algorithms (only one that’s peer-approved in the country)